andrewt3000/MachineLearning/README.md

 #### Types of machine learning
 1. Supervised learning - learns from labeled training data.
 2. Unsupervised learning - learns from unlabled training data.
-Examples include Principal component analysis and clustering.
+Examples include principal component analysis and clustering.
 3. Reinforcement learning - Maximize a reward.
 An agent interacts with an environment and learns to take action by maximizing a cumulative reward.
 4. Transfer learning - storing knowledge gained while solving one problem and applying it to a different but related problem.
 5. Semi-Supervised learning - Use a mix mostly unlabeled, with a small labeled subset data.